 Development and deployment of Cloudaware both take place in the Force.com App Cloud.
-The Force.com platform provides capabilities needed for robust enterprise application development through a combination of clicks, components, and code.
-The functionality of the platform makes Cloudaware developers more productive allowing them to create application capabilities from simple declarations of attributes through pre-built capabilities to extend them to a fully flexible application development environment.
+The Force.com platform provides the capabilities needed for robust enterprise application development through a combination of clicks, components, and code.
+The platform’s functionality makes Cloudaware developers more productive, allowing them to create application capabilities from simple declarations of attributes through pre-built capabilities to extend them to a fully flexible application development environment.

 The entire Force.com platform reporting and analytics system is automatically built into every Cloudaware module.
 This integrated functionality lets customers mine their data store for additional value.
 In addition to using Cloudaware, customers can develop their own custom websites using Force.com platform sites.
 Force.com platform sites extend the capabilities of the Force.com platform to allow customers to share business data and applications on the Force.com platform to external users and websites.
 Portals and/or Communities can be used to provide identification and authentication capabilities to Force.com platform sites.
 Websites and web applications that are run using Force.com platform sites gain all the benefits of the proven security, reliability, and scalability of App Cloud trusted global infrastructure.

 To enhance the collaboration capabilities provided by Cloudaware, Salesforce provides customers the capability to collaborate with customers or partners via Salesforce Portals or Communities.